Malcolm X: Portrayal in film, in television, and on stage

+In 1986, composer Anthony Davis's opera X, The Life and Times of Malcolm X premiered at the New York City Opera.
+It was the first work by Davis, who would go on to win the Pulitzer Prize for Music for his opera The Central Park Five (2019).
+In 2023, it was performed at the Metropolitan Opera in a production by Robert O'Hara, with Will Liverman playing the title role.
+It received positive reviews.

 Arnold Perl and Marvin Worth attempted to create a drama film based on The Autobiography of Malcolm X, but when people close to the subject declined to talk to them they decided to make a documentary instead.
 The result was the 1972 documentary film Malcolm X.

-Denzel Washington played the title role in the 1992 motion picture MalcolmX.

-Critic Roger Ebert and film director Martin Scorsese included the film among their lists as one of the ten best films of the 1990s.
-Washington had previously played the part of MalcolmX in the 1981 Off-Broadway play When the Chickens Came Home to Roost.
+Denzel Washington played the title role in Spike Lee's film Malcolm X (1992).
+Roger Ebert and Martin Scorsese included it on their lists of the ten best films of the 1990s.
+Washington had previously played the part of Malcolm X in the 1981 Off-Broadway play When the Chickens Came Home to Roost.